CompPsyUnion/AngryCode_Problems/Problems/FlingLikFullOfVim.md

 ## Input format

-The first line contains the integer $N\), the length of the document.
+The first line contains the integer $N$, the length of the document.
 The next line contains N characters, each one of the ten lowercase letters from **“a”** to **“j”**.
 The first and the last letter of the input are both different from **“e”**.

 ## Output format